HTClaus/HTClaus/README.md

 - 🔭 I’m currently working on a few projects, including a website, and a few other things.
 - 🌱 I’m currently learning Python, HTML, CSS, and Javascript.
 - 👯 I’m looking to collaborate on anything, really.
-- 🤔 I’m looking for help with nothing, really.
+- 🤔 I’m looking for help on anything, really.
 - 💬 Ask me about anything, really.
 - 📫 How to reach me: [Email](mailto:kouoiclovis@gmail.com)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a Musician.

 <!-- Tech Stack -->